interestedinlearning/BIET/README.md

-# BIET
+# BIET-Website

-Official Bio-Inspired Engineering Team Website
+This is the official repository of the website for the Bio-Inspired Design Engineering Team of VIT